Coping with Nonprofit Burnout: All You Need To KnowCoping with Nonprofit Burnout: All You Need To Know

 6 mins read

 Nonprofit burnout has become a growing problem within the sector, affecting both employees and volunteers.
-According to a recent study conducted by the Stanford Social Innovation Review, approximately 50% of nonprofit employees experience high levels of burnout.
+According to a recent survey, 95% of the 239 nonprofit leaders who responded, expressed burnout as one of their top concerns.
 Working at a nonprofit organization may be tremendously rewarding, but it can also be emotionally draining.
-Employees at nonprofits frequently feel a feeling of urgency to improve the community they serve, which can lead to overwork and disregard for their own mental health.
+Employees at nonprofits frequently feel an urgent need to improve the community they serve, which can lead to overwork and disregard for their own mental health.

 The most important thing you can do for your nonprofit is to make sure you’re prioritizing yourself and managing stress so that you can keep going with your mission.

 Sadly, burnout rates are high in the nonprofit industry.
-According to a survey conducted by nonprofit HR in January 2020:
+According to a survey conducted by The Chronicle of Philanthropy in 2024:

-Nonprofits need to pay a little more attention to handling stress and burnout across the org.
+Nonprofits need to pay a little more attention to handling stress and burnout across the organization.
 Let’s see how.

 In this blog, we’ll cover: